Mitch Williams: Chicago Cubs

 Cubs manager Don Zimmer said Williams "did everything 99 miles an hour", and teammate and close friend Mark Grace said "Mitch pitches like his hair's on fire."
-The New Yorker baseball reviewer Roger Angell chortled over his "scary, hilarious antics", saying "he flung the ball and then... flung himself after it, winding up with his back to home plate... peering over his left shoulder in case anyone accidentally made contact."
+The New Yorker baseball writer Roger Angell chortled over his "scary, hilarious antics", saying "he flung the ball and then... flung himself after it, winding up with his back to home plate... peering over his left shoulder in case anyone accidentally made contact."

 1989

 One of Williams's best seasons came in 1989 as a member of the Chicago Cubs.
 Williams had a win–loss record of 4–4 with a 2.76 ERA, 67 strikeouts (in 76 appearances during the regular season) and 36 saves.
 That year, Williams made the All-Star team for the only time in his career.
 He also hit the only home run of his career that season.
 He was a key figure in the Cubs winning the National League East title in 1989.

-Williams is the only player in MLB history to record a save without throwing a pitch.
+Williams became the first player in MLB history to record a save without throwing a pitch.
 On April 28, 1989, he entered the game against the San Diego Padres with a 3–1 lead and two outs in the ninth inning.
 Williams picked off the Padres' Carmelo Martínez at second base to end the game.